Let’s work towards a CLEANER and HEALTHY Future (for you and your environment!)

 - • Why should I attempt to reduce the amount of garbage I create?

 - • What are the waste reduction and recycling options available in the county?

 - • Really, how harmful is a piece of litter?

 By learning the facts, living a more environmentally responsible lifestyle is no longer a nuisance.
 With understanding, taking the time to disposal of waste correctly becomes part of everyday routine instead of an unnecessary chore.

-Westmoreland Cleanways conducts a number of environmental education presentations to increase awareness of environmental stewardship.
+Westmoreland Cleanways and Recycling conducts a number of FREE environmental education presentations to increase awareness of environmental stewardship.
 Audiences include but are not limited to:

 - • Adult Groups (Garden Clubs, Fraternal Organizations, etc.)

 - • School Groups (Including Classrooms from Preschool through High School)